Dyson was the representative for Maryland’s 1st congressional district and was a Democrat. He served from 1981 to 1990.

 - H.R.
 4283 (101st): Panama Canal Commission Authorization Act, Fiscal Year 1991

-From Jan 1981 to Oct 1990, Dyson missed 179 of 4,444 roll call votes, which is 4.0%.
-This is better than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Jan 1981 to Oct 1990, Dyson missed 183 of 4,451 roll call votes, which is 4.1%.
+This is on par with the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information